CtrlK

 Progressive Disclosure

-For a skill under 50 lines with no need for external references, the content is appropriately self-contained and well-organized.
+For a skill under 50 lines with no need for external references, the content is well-organized and appropriately scoped.
+No additional structure or references are needed.

 3 / 3